EXID: 2011–2013: Formation and debut, line-up changes and Dasoni unit

-In April 2012, AB Entertainment officially announced members Yuji, Dami, and Haeryeong's departure and said in a statement that Yuji and Dami had left the group to focus on their studies, while Haeryeong had left to pursue an acting career.
+In April 2012, AB Entertainment officially announced members Yuji, Dami, and Haeryung's departure and said in a statement that Yuji and Dami had left the group to focus on their studies, while Haeryeong had left to pursue an acting career.
 They were replaced by Solji, a former member of vocal duo 2NB, and Hyelin, who was originally considered for EXID's original lineup before she was dropped.
 With the new members, EXID returned in August 2012 with their second single "I Feel Good" from their first EP Hippity Hop.
 Hippity Hop debuted at number 13 on the Gaon Albums Chart, selling 1,500 copies.
 EXID released the digital single "Every Night", in October.
 The title track is an alternate version of Elly's self-written song "Phone Call", which was recorded in their debut EP.
 "Every Night" debuted at number 43 on the Gaon Singles Chart, selling 105,000 digital copies.

 On October 11, EXID released the song "Hey Boy" as part of the soundtrack release for MBC's sitcom The Thousandth Man.
 The song is the female version of B1A4's song "Hey Girl".
 Producer Shinsadong Tiger rearranged the song into a "reggae style" to create a different approach from B1A4's original version.
 It was revealed on November 30 that EXID, along with Big Star and D-Unit, would release a collaboration album, in addition to doing a special year of end show.
 The concert, entitled "The Bugs Show Vol. 1", was held on December 22 at the V-Hall in the Hongdae area of Seoul.
 On December 6, EXID won the rookie award at the 20th Korea Culture & Entertainment Awards.

 In February 2013, EXID released the single "Up & Down", from the Incarnation of Money soundtrack.
 It was announced shortly afterwards that members Hani and Solji would form a subunit called "Dasoni".
 The sub-unit released their debut single "Goodbye" on February 15, with the B-side track "Said So Often".